mertlsarac/MusicGenreClassification/README.md

 # MusicGenreClassification

-Music genre classification using GTZAN dataset.
+GTZAN can be downloaded from: http://marsyas.info/downloads/datasets.html